budulinek/arduino-altherma-controller/README.md

 ## Settings

-Specify network parameters in NetworkParams.h file.
+Specify network parameters in P1P2-UDP_NetConfig.h file.
 Random MAC address is generated and stored in EEPROM.

-You can also configure the behaviour of this program in P1P2Config.h file, especially:
+You can also configure the behaviour of this program in P1P2-UDP_Config.h file, especially:

 * format of UDP input and output.
 Choose between HEX String or raw HEX.
 * range of packet types which will be forwarded via UDP or Serial